aaron-grau/curic/full-stack-project/homeworks/ux/README.md

 Tips:
 * Keep visual hierarchy and web layout conventions in mind.
-* Don't forget to add signifiers!
+* Don't forget to add signifiers (e.g., the shape and color of elements, cursor effects, hover effects).
 * If you feel stuck, refer to existing note-taking apps for inspiration.

 Begin by downloading the [skeleton][skeleton].